knative/docs/docs/install/Knative-with-any-k8s.md

 {{< /tab >}}

 {{% tab name="Kourier" %}}
-The following commands install Kourier and enables its Knative integration:
+The following commands install Kourier and enable its Knative integration.

 1. Install the Knative Kourier controller: